micmejia/bible-dump/AMPC/Matthew/Matt 2.md

-Then Herod sent for the wise men [astrologers] secretly, and [^f]accurately to the last point ascertained from them the time of the appearing of the star [that is, [^g]how long the star had made itself visible since its rising in the east].
+Then Herod sent for the wise men [astrologers] secretly, and accurately to the last point ascertained from them the time of the appearing of the star [that is, how long the star had made itself visible since its rising in the east].